Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 Query categories are used for the logical organization of the managed queries.
 The managed queries are organized in a tree structure of folders and sub-folders.

 Query categories can be created, edited, deleted, and divided into sub-categories.
-For example, a query category can be created to assign all queries related to placed orders per week, while additional query sub-categories can be created to organize these queries according to any desired sub-criteria, for instance the different countries where the orders have been placed.
+For example, a query category can be created to assign all queries related to all new product offers, while additional query sub-categories can be created to organize these queries according to any desired sub-criteria, for instance product group.

 All individual managed queries can, in turn, be assigned to a category and/or a sub-category, see [Create a query](./01_ManageQueries.md#create-a-query).
 The read and save rights of categories can also be restricted or granted based on the user group, see [Grant access rights to a user group](./05_ManageUserRights.md#grant-access-rights-to-a-user-group).

-[comment]: <> (Julian: Beispiel von Category and Sub-category sinnvoll?)
+[comment]: <> (Julian: Ist das Beispiel von Category und Sub-category oben sinnvoll?
+Hättest du ein konkreteres/besseres Beispiel von Category and Sub-category?)